 Scottish Health Council

 This was launched by the Scottish Executive in April 2005 to promote patient-centred care and public involvement in NHS services.

 - It is part of NHS Quality Improvement Scotland (NHS QIS) - below.

-- Its role is to ensure that patients' and public views be considered by the health boards, and it can comment on how well the boards perform in this respect.
+- Its role is to ensure that patients' and public views be considered by the Health Boards, and it can comment on how well the Health Boards perform in this respect.